 Bear behavior is complex.
 Like people, bears react differently to each situation.
-Avoid encounters by being alert and making noise.

 If you encounter a bear:

 The vast majority of bear attacks have occurred when people surprised a bear.
 In this situation the bear may attack as a defensive maneuver.
 The bear may be protecting young or defending a carcass.